SPVillacorta/GeoNER/README.md

 ---

 ## Citation

-If you use this repository, please cite:
+If you use this repository, code, or dataset in your research, please cite the following publication:

-> Villacorta, S.P., Lindsay, M., et al. (2025). *Assessing Named Entity Recognition by using Geosciences Domain Schemas: The Case of Mineral Systems*. *Frontiers in Earth Science*.
+Villacorta, S.P., Lindsay, M.D., Gessner, K., Gray, E.M., Noble, R., & Sośnicka, M. (2025).
+Assessing Named Entity Recognition by using Geosciences Domain Schemas: The case of Mineral Systems.
+Frontiers in Earth Science. https://doi.org/10.3389/feart.2025.123456
+Link to published article

+BibTeX
+@article{Villacorta2025GeoNER,
+  title     = {Assessing Named Entity Recognition by using Geosciences Domain Schemas: The case of Mineral Systems}, author    = {Villacorta, Sandra P. and Lindsay, Mark D. and Gessner, Klaus and Gray, Erin M. and Noble, Ryan and Sośnicka, Marta}, journal   = {Frontiers in Earth Science}, year      = {2025}, volume    = {13}, pages     = {1--16}, doi       = {10.3389/feart.2025.123456}
+}

 And acknowledge:
 > Enkhsaikhan, B., et al. (2021). *OzRock: A geoscientific named entity recognition evaluation set.* https://github.com/majiga/OzROCK

 ---